 - Eclectic Homeschool Online’s American Revolutionary War Unit Study

-- Revolutionary War on Wednesday (this book is a fictional one for later elementary and early middle grades from the Magic Treehouse series, which Sarah has enjoyed in the past!)
+- Revolutionary War on Wednesday (this book is a fictional one for later elementary and early middle grades from the Magic Treehouse series, which Ashar has enjoyed in the past!)

-- Johnny Tremain (I read this fictional classic set during the Revolution during seventh grade, and I hope to spark Sarah’s interest in it during the next year or two)
+- Johnny Tremain (I read this fictional classic set during the Revolution during seventh grade, and I hope to spark Ashar’s interest in it during the next year or two)

 - DK Eyewitness Books: American Revolution (next to anything by National Geographic, anything by Eyewitness is a favorite with Sarah)